You and I and everyone else, are God

 and drink and eat it.

-Someone else said that “God is perfect.”
+Someone else said that “G-d is perfect.”

-God is supposed to be (and believers in Him are required to
+G-d is supposed to be (and believers in Him are required to

 believe that)